tmacwill/understanding-computers/content/src/chapters/binary.markdown

 You've probably heard that computers are all about zeroes and ones.
 But... what does that mean?
 And... why?
 After all, two and three are pretty great numbers, too!
 (But don't get me started on seven.)

 Let's say I ask you a question like "Do you like cats?"
-There are two possible answers to this question: yes and no. We can represent your answer to this question using one **bit**, which is the most basic unit of information in computing.
-A bit can only have two possible values, which we can think of as "on" or "off," "true" or "false," or finally, if you're a computer, "0" or "1".
+There are two possible answers to this question: yes and no. (Though if you want to be friends, then really "yes" is the only possible answer.)
+We can represent your answer to this question using one **bit**, which is the most basic unit of information in computing.
+A bit can only have two possible values, which we can think of as "yes" or "no," "on" or "off," "true" or "false," or finally, if you're a computer, "0" or "1".
 We can also use a bit to represent, for example, whether a light is on or off, the result of a coin flip, or the sign of a magnet.

-Answering the question "How much do you like cats?" is a _bit_ different (pun fully intended).
+But, answering the question "How much do you like cats?" is a _bit_ different (pun fully intended).
 This question has more than one answer; you could say you kinda like cats, you really love cats, you couldn't live without cats, and so on.
-You could also think about answering this question on a scale from one to five, a scale from one to ten, etc. Either way, we'll need more than just one bit to represent your love of all things feline, since a 0 or a 1 doesn't cover all of the possible answers to this question.
+You might also think about answering this question on a scale from one to five, a scale from one to ten, etc. Either way, we'll need more than just one bit to represent your love of all things feline, since a 0 or a 1 doesn't cover all of the possible answers to this question.

 ## The Decimal System

 However, before we talk any more about how computers represent numbers, let's quickly review how we as humans are probably used to representing numbers.
-According to my laptop's keyboard, we have ten digits: 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.
-(We call this the **decimal** system.)
+According to my laptop's keyboard, there are ten different digits: 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.
+(We call this the **decimal** system, since there are ten possible digits.)
 That means that we can represent ten different numbers using only one digit.
 Of course, we're going to start running into issues when we want to represent the number that is one more than 9.
 Luckily, we've already solved this problem: one more than 9 is 10.
-To create the number 10, we created a new space for a second digit, which you may remember as the "tens place" from grade school (that is, if you weren't too busy playing with yo-yos like I was).
+To make the number 10, we created a new space for a second digit, which you may remember as the "tens place" from grade school (that is, if you weren't too busy playing with yo-yos like I was).
 Similarly, we have a hundreds place, thousands place, and so on for larger numbers.
 When you were first learning to count, you may have used blocks like the below to represent this.
 A single cube represents the ones place, a column represents the tens place, a rectangle represents the hundreds place, and so on.

 ![Place value blocks](/static/img/1-blocks.jpg)